tturko/GIT_assignment/README.md

 # GIT_assignment

-This is for Lab 1 in COSC 381
+This is for the GIT Tutorial Assignment.

+COSC 381